 The most common (and easiest) way to launch ads is through social media, like Facebook and Instagram.
-Here’s what I recommend when launching Facebook ad campaigns:
+Here are some ideas for launching Facebook ad campaigns:

 When creating a Facebook ad, along the setup process you’ll be able to choose between different campaign goals: reach, awareness, traffic, etc. I recommend selecting “reach” or “traffic” for these campaigns rather than “conversions,” since “conversions” tend to be more expensive for smaller audiences.
 With “reach” or “traffic” as campaign goals, you’ll get a bigger audience at a lower cost.

 As for the visual side of your ads, remember that:

 It’s best to keep the text short and sweet

 Best-performing ads have an offer or a discount

 The less busy your ad is, the more likely it will catch the user’s attention

 Here’s a good ad example from Google: it’s short, straight to the point, and gives the offer ($300) straight away.